Councils - Nursing, Health Science, and Allied Health

 Los Angeles, California, USA

-firstname.lastname@example.orgEmily Stimpson has 5 years of intensive experience as a Heart-Lung Transplant Coordinator and is currently a member of the Cedars-Sinai Heart Transplant Team.
-She received a bachelor of science in nursing from Azusa Pacific University and also has extensive experience in critical care nursing, having worked for five years in the coronary care unit at the UCLA Medical Center.
+firstname.lastname@example.orgEmily Stimpson has had intensive experience as a Heart-Lung Transplant Coordinator since 2008 and is currently a member of the Cedars-Sinai Heart Transplant Team.
+She has a master’s of science in nursing and also has extensive experience in critical care nursing, having worked in the past for five years in the coronary care unit at the UCLA Medical Center.
 Additionally, she is a Certified Clinical Transplant Coordinator (CCTC).
 At Cedars-Sinai, Emily has been instrumental in the development and refinement of heart transplant evaluation protocols, pre heart transplant patient management protocols and patient education tools, which now serve as a model for other centers.
 Emily has published and presented a number of abstracts in national and international forums and continues to be involved in clinical research.
-Working primarily with the pre-heart transplant population at Cedars-Sinai, Emily has a particular interest in research related to sensitized patients and strategies to reduce circulating antibodies.
+Working primarily with the post-heart transplant population at Cedars-Sinai, Emily has a particular interest in research related to sensitized patients and strategies to reduce circulating antibodies.

 Alfred/Deakin Nursing Research Center